How Shake Shack’s director of brand communications got her job

 The New York-native did PR work for several companies, including Gucci, Michael Kors, and SoulCycle before joining the fast-growing burger chain, where she’s worked for the past two and a half years.
 “I really lead the strategic and creative storytelling that drives the global positioning of our brand,” says Clark.

-We caught up with her for Fast Company‘s “How I Get it Done” series, to hear how her sister shaped her career, her experience getting her foot in the door of a new industry, and her best advice for someone going into PR.
+We caught up with her for Fast Company‘s “How I Got Here” series, to hear how her sister shaped her career, her experience getting her foot in the door of a new industry, and her best advice for someone going into PR.